Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Methods

 \end{enumerate}

-Networks were estimated serially in time intervals of five seconds, in five physiological frequency bands along the experiment.
-In each frequency band, all the networks in the sequence were estimated through the same procedures and parameters.
-Thus, the alterations observed between the properties of distinct networks in the sequence came only from differences on the records of neural activity.\\
+Networks were estimated sequentially at five-second intervals in five physiological frequency bands throughout the experiment.
+In each frequency band, all the networks in the sequence were obtained using the same procedures and parameters.
+Thus, the alterations observed in the properties of distinct networks over the course of the experiment came only from the differences in the records of neural activity.\\

-\textbf{Note}: \textit{All the experimental procedures involving the animal model and data records (Methods Sections \textrm{II} and \textrm{III}), were performed by researchers from the laboratory of adaptive intelligence at the RIKEN BRAIN SCIENCE INSTITUTE, laboratory under the supervision of PhD.
-Naotaka Fujii. }